Who are we?

 The LASP Magnetospheres of the Outer* Planets group studies magnetospheric phenomena of the outer solar system at the University of Colorado Boulder.
 See the MOP conference page for a list of conferences of the international MOP community.

 Through computer modeling and data analysis of satellite missions, the MOP group seeks to better understand the electromagnetic processes that dominate space surrounding the outer planets.
 Electromagnetic processes that occur in these regions cause phenomena such as aurora, emission of energetic particles, and inflation/distortion of magnetic fields.
 Data that the group analyzes comes from robotic missions that have visited the outer solar system (Pioneer, Voyager, Galileo, and Cassini).
+And plan for future mission – such as Juno.

 What is a magnetosphere?